 The gorgeous, incandescent Margot Robbie plays the iconic Sharon Tate so effortlessly and convincingly, Sharon’s sister reportedly cried while watching the film; remarking that it was like having her sister back.
 Robbie is indeed stunning and has proven to be a very good actress as well, with an Oscar nomination for I, Tonya, if there was such a thing as the “IT” girl today, she would be it.

 The entire cast is fantastic: with Dakota Fanning, Emile Hirsch, Bruce Dern, Timothy Olyphant, the late Luke Perry, Costa Ronin (The Americans), Lena Dunham and even Al Pacino in supporting roles.
 Tarantino maybe a stylist, but he is also great at casting and working with actors as more and more of his films showcase incredible performances.

-Once Upon a Time has many of Tarantino signature elements; over-length, indulgent scenes that seem to go on forever, crazy plot twists, great set pieces, comic book ultra-violence and an inherent love of movies----more than any other film perhaps.
+Once Upon a Time in Hollywood has many of Tarantino signature elements; over-length, indulgent scenes that seem to go on forever, crazy plot twists, great set pieces, comic book ultra-violence and an inherent love of movies----more than any other film perhaps.
 And despite his struggles with story arcs and structure, this film’s wildly brazen ending is surprisingly satisfying, when it seems like it shouldn’t work at all.
 Too often Tarantino’s films felt like they have too many endings, he’s nailed it here.

 Inventive, funny, dark, and unpredictable, the pros far outweigh the cons in this very enjoyable and entertaining film.